 Senior Associate Dean of Academic Affairs

-Dr. Velasco oversees the academic elements of the DO program, the Associate Dean for Clinical Education, the Associate Dean for Evaluation and Assessment, and the Director of the Library.
+Dr. Velasco oversees the academic elements of the DO program, the Associate Dean for Clinical Education, the Assistant Dean for Curriculum Effectiveness and Evaluation, the Assistant Dean for Preclinical Education, and the Director of the Library.